1587causalai/steem_dapeng/content/post/bug-hunting-utopian-io-bug-on-browser-title-bar.md

 The title bar should display the title of the webpage which the user is browsing.

+PS. @elear's homepage is used as an example in this post, just because elear gave me kind help on how to use utopian.io.
+Thanks a lot!

 <br /><hr/><em>Posted on <a href="https://utopian.io/utopian-io/@dapeng/bug-hunting-utopian-io-bug-on-browser-title-bar">Utopian.io -  Rewarding Open Source Contributors</a></em><hr/>